Bachelor of Arts in Journalism, Sports Information Track

 GE: Natural Science with Lab4

-Social Science (6 SH)
+Social and Behavioral Science (6 SH)

 MCOM 1595Media Literacy and Culture required for major3